naneimon/CVD_Project-1/README.md

   reporting variables and indicators.
 - `05_analysis`: This is the folder where all analysis dofiles or other software script files are documented.

+Please note that for each type of dataset folder and each type of data work folder, there is a MASTER dofile provided.
+These serve as the skeleton structure of how each dofile is related to each other in the workflow.

 ## Dashboard